The short answer is that most balsamic vinegar is vegan, but some is not.

 - Aceto Balsamico Tradizionale di Modena DOP (or something like “Traditional balsamic vinegar”)

-- Aceto Balsamico di Modena IGP (missing “traditional”).
+- Aceto Balsamico di Modena IGP (missing “traditional” somewhere in the name).

-The traditional kind is “true” balsamic vinegar.
+The traditional kind is “true” balsamic vinegar and is vegan.
 It’s made from grapes being reduced and aged for several years.

 If you see any of those ingredients on the ingredients list on the label, you know it’s the second kind.

-Here’s the problem: Some of these are still probably vegan, but they rarely explicitly say so.
+Here’s the problem: Most of these are still probably vegan, but they rarely explicitly say so.